Sphynxcat48/Encrypter/README.md

 ## Purpose

 ### A web based encrypter/decrypter.
 Uses simple ciphers to decode and encode words of your choice!
-Also include multiple string based word translatores. (ie. antonym translator, dictonary app)
+Also includes multiple string based word translaters (ie. antonym translator, dictonary app).